andrecorreaneto/oci-landing-zone-configuration/README.md

 - mgmt-plane: a top level folder for management plane, management groups and Root level resources.
     - bootstrap:
-        - [bootstrap.json](./mgmt-plane/bootstrap/bootstrap.json), with the required resources allowing for the split deployment model, including an OCI private bucket and basic IAM policies for bucket access.
+        - [bootstrap.json](./mgmt-plane/bootstrap/bootstrap.json), containing an OCI private bucket allowing for the automation of the composite deployment model.
+The bucket stores the dependency files that are produced and consumed by the different stacks.
     - iam:
         - [iam_config.json](./mgmt-plane/iam/iam_config.json), with the IAM configuration, including compartments, groups and policies.
     - governance: